stateful/runme/internal/owl/README.md

 # The Owl Store 🦉

-...aka smart ENV store.
+### ...aka smart ENV store.
 A better solution to specify, validate, and resolve a user's or workload's environment.
 Because:

 ![Owl Store](owl.png)

-Environment variables aren't just for workloads they are for humans.
+### The owl 🦉 is wise and knows environment variables aren't just for workloads they are for humans, too.